Citi is an advertising partner.

 Review: Is the Blue from American Express® Worth It?

 With the type of credit score needed to get approved for this credit card, most consumers will be able to qualify for a card with a much higher rewards rate.
-While it is one of the easiest Membership Rewards points to get, you still need to have at least an average FICO score (630 – 690) in order to get approved for the Blue credit card.
+While it is one of the easiest Membership Rewards points to get, you still need to have at least an average FICO score (630 – 690) in order to get approved for the Blue from American Express®.
 For example, consumers who get the Chase Slate® card only need to put 25% of their spending in the bonus rotating categories, to walk away with an effective rewards rate higher than 2%.
-Both these cards are equally as difficult to get, though one has the potentially to be significantly more lucrative.
+Both these cards are equally as difficult to get, though one has the potential to be significantly more lucrative.

-Bottom Line: If you’re after an entry level Membership Rewards credit card, the Amex Blue may be a good option.
+Bottom Line: If you’re after an entry level Membership Rewards credit card, the Blue from American Express® may be a good option.
 There is nothing inherently bad about this card - it's just that consumers can get better rewards rates with many other credit cards.
 Even if this is a card you simply start off with, you have the option of upgrading to another Membership Rewards card down the future, and carrying over any MR points you’ve collected up until that point.

 Blue from American Express® Benefits & Features

-The Blue credit card from American Express® has nothing else in terms of meaningful, and unique features.
+The Blue from American Express® has nothing else in terms of meaningful, and unique features.
 The benefits advertised on the card’s website – including extended warranty, purchase protection, and dispute resolution – are all features you can find on most credit cards.
 Most of these are federally mandated benefits.

 Amex Benefit: ShopRunner Membership